drSandraMartin/drSandraMartin.github.io/content/_index.md

       #spacing:
       #  padding: [0, 0, 0, 0]
   - block: markdown
-    id: about
     content:
       title: 'About me'
       subtitle: ''
       text: |-
         My research interests are about cognitive changes in the aging brain.
-I am interested in changes in the healthy but also

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
     design: